great-expectations/great_expectations/docs/terms/expectation.md

 ### Distributional Expectations

-Distributional Expectations rely on expected distributions or "partition objects", which are built from intervals for continuous data or categorical classes and their associated weights, in order to help identify when new datasets or samples may be different than expected.
+Distributional Expectations rely on expected distributions or "partition objects", which are built from intervals for continuous data or categorical classes and their associated weights, in order to help identify when new datasets or samples may be different from expected.
+Distributional Expectations represent specific Expectation types, such as `expect_column_kl_divergence_to_be_less_than`.
 You should use Distributional Expectations in the same way as other Expectations: to help accelerate identification of risks and changes to a modeled system or disruptions to a complex upstream data feed.

 For more information, please see our [reference guide on Distributional Expectations](../reference/expectations/distributional_expectations.md).

 ### Conditional Expectations

 Conditional Expectations are those that are intended to be applied not to an entire dataset, but to a particular subset of the data.
 Additionally, Conditional Expectations include those where what one expects of one variable depends on the value of another.
 An example of this would be an Expectation that a column not have a null value only if another column's value falls into a specific subset.
+Conditional Expectations represent a facet of map Expectations, including such things as `expect_column_values_to_be_in_set`.

+Conditional Expectations are currently only available for the Pandas backend.

 For more information on these Expectations, please see [our reference guide for Conditional Expectations](../reference/expectations/conditional_expectations.md).